snowplow-archive/maxmind-geolite-update/README.md

     ; GeoIP.dat.gz: GeoLiteCountry/GeoIP.dat.gz ; DELETE this line if you are a subscriber
     ; GeoIPCity.dat.gz: GeoLiteCity.dat.gz ; DELETE this line if you are a subscriber.

+The last section uses the [HipChat CLI scripts] [hipchatcli] (specifically `hipchat_room_message`) to send a notification of a successful file update to HipChat:

+    [HipChat]
+    cli-path: /usr/local/bin/hipchat_room_message
+    room-id: <<HipChat Room ID>>
+    token: <<HipChat API token (can be notification only token)>>
+    from-name: maxmind-geolite-update
+    color: purple

+If you do not use HipChat, please delete this whole section from your config file (including the "[HipChat]" title).

-If you want to change the path for the configuration file, you can specify this on the command line like so:
+If you want to change the path for the configuration file at runtime, you can specify this on the command line like so:

     ./maxmind-geolite-update.py --config=~/maxmind.cfg